 Rule #34: Be present

-We live in a world where we rarely experience anything while its happening.
-Through the miracles of technology we can multitask virtually every moment of our lives.
-We have the ability through i phones, i pads, net-books and notebooks to be in two places (at least mentally) at the same time.
-We don’t have to choose between answering office emails and watching our daughter’s soccer game, we can do both!
+We live in a world where we rarely experience anything while it’s happening.
+Through the miracles of technology, we can multitask virtually every moment of our lives.
+With iPhones, iPads, netbooks, and notebooks, we can be in two places at once—at least mentally.
+We no longer have to choose between answering office emails and watching our daughter’s soccer game.
+We can do both!

-As I have gotten older I have realized that when I am hypnotically focused on the moment I am in I have the best memories and experience.
-When Abby came home the other day after making the talent show at school ( go Abby!) and I took here upstairs, turned off the TV, put down the i pad and just looked at her as I asked her to tell me the whole story…I was entranced in the moment.
-The whole experience was important…her tone, her expressions, her word choices, her joy.
-I wasn’t experiencing a Facebook post, I was experiencing Abby.
-She was my hypnotist and I was her willing subject…it was wonderful.
+As I’ve gotten older, I’ve realized that my best memories come from being fully absorbed in the moment.
+When Abby came home the other day after making the school talent show (go Abby!)
+I took her upstairs, turned off the TV, put down the iPad, and asked her to tell me the whole story.
+I was entranced.
+Her tone, her expressions, her word choices, her joy—everything.
+I wasn’t reading a Facebook post; I was experiencing Abby.
+In that moment, she was the hypnotist and I was her willing subject.
+It was wonderful.

 This entry was posted in Uncategorized.
 Bookmark the permalink.